I Thought I Was Done Changing Careers. I Was Wrong.

 But what happened was that the joy and fulfillment I had always gotten from seeing patients began to feel like a detractor from what I was supposed to be doing.
 I began to wake up with frustration and exhaustion, knowing that each day was taking me away from what I increasingly felt was more important work.

-I really don’t give a shit if you think I am talking crazy, or in a self-interested manner.
+I really don’t give a crap if you think I am talking crazy or in a self-interested manner.
 I did not make that decision lightly or for commercial reasons.
 What I am trying to say is that it was effectively made for me in spirit.
-I resisted for a while, but I followed where it was leading and even started a company to get it done, especially for that company to devote itself to funding the research it will require to get there, meaning to convince the world of this vision that I, and an increasing number of others, hold.
+I resisted for a while, but I followed where it was leading and even started a company to get it done, especially so that the company would devote itself to funding the research it would require to get there, meaning to convince the world of this vision that I, and an increasing number of others, hold.

 The Decision